tconbeer/sqlfmt/README.md

 ### Why lowercase?
 There are several reasons that sqlfmt insists on lowercase SQL keywords:
 1. We believe that SQL is code (this is a surprisingly controversial statement!).
 Shouting-case keywords perpetuate the myth that SQL isn't "real code", or isn't "modern" and somehow is trapped in the era of low-level imperative languages: BASIC, COBOL, and FORTRAN.
 The reality is that SQL is an incredibly powerful, declarative, and modern language.
-It should look like one
+It should look like one.
 1. Syntax highlighting for SQL makes shouting-case keywords redundant; the syntax highlighter in any text editor is going to be more consistent than any manual shout-casing.
 If you have a SQL query as a string inside of a block of code in another language, you may want to capitalize your keywords; sqlfmt only operates on dedicated SQL (and templated sql) files, so this is not relevant.
-However, even without syntax highlighting, the hierarchical and consistent indentation provided by sqlfmt provides sufficient visual structure without shout-casing keywords
+However, even without syntax highlighting, the hierarchical and consistent indentation provided by sqlfmt provides sufficient visual structure without shout-casing keywords.
 1. Even among people who like shout-cased keywords, there are disagreements between what gets shout-cased.
 SELECT, sure, but SUM?
 AS?
 OVER?
 AND?
 All-lowercase keywords eliminates this potential source of irregularity and disagreement.
-1. Research shows that generally, lowercase words are more readable
+1. Research shows that generally, lowercase words are more readable.

 ### Why trailing commas?
-1. Using trailing commas follows the convention of every other written language and programming language
+1. Using trailing commas follows the convention of every other written language and programming language.
-1. Leading commas require placing the first field name on the same line as `select`, which can obscure that field
+1. Leading commas require placing the first field name on the same line as `select`, which can obscure that field (especially with `select distinct top 25 ...`).
 1. SQL query compilation is extremely fast; the "cost" of "last field" errors is very low.
-Some dialects (e.g., BigQuery) even allow a trailing comma in the final field of a select statement
+Some dialects (e.g., BigQuery, DuckDB) even allow a trailing comma in the final field of a select statement.
-1. Trailing commas generalize better within `select` statements (e.g. `group by` and `partition by` clauses) and in other kinds of SQL statements (e.g. `insert` statements)
+1. Trailing commas generalize better within `select` statements (e.g. `group by` and `partition by` clauses) and in other kinds of SQL statements (e.g. `insert` statements).

 ### Examples